The most award winning

 Ask what they want.

-Yap once offered Starbucks gift cards to get employees at a manufacturing plant to complete a questionnaire, but later learned the closest location for Starbucks was 45 minutes away.
-Later, those employees told her they would have rather had Wal-Mart gift cards, says Yap, but supermarket gift cards are another practical choice.
+Yap once offered Starbucks gift cards to get employees at a manufacturing plant to complete a questionnaire, but she later learned the closest location for Starbucks was 45 minutes away.
+Later, those employees told her they would rather have had Wal-Mart gift cards, but supermarket gift cards are another practical choice, says Yap.

 To learn this in advance instead of after the fact, Yap says to "just randomly grab a few people and ask them what would get them engaged.
 Always personalize whatever you do."